learn-co-curriculum/data-types-readme/README.md

 There are a number of ways to create an array.
 Just like with creating strings, you can use the literal constructor or the class constructor.

-**The Litereal Constructor:**`[1, 3, 400, 7]` is an array of integers.
+**The Literal Constructor:**`[1, 3, 400, 7]` is an array of integers.
 Any set of comma separated data enclosed in brackets is an array.
 So, by simply writing something like the above, you can create an array.

 **The Class Constructor:** You can also create an array with the [`Array.new` syntax](http://ruby-doc.org/core-2.2.0/Array.html).
 Just typing `Array.new` will created an empty array (`=> []`).